Understand delegation in a canvas app

 Imported Excel workbooks (using the "Add static data to your app" data source), collections, and tables stored in context variables don't require delegation.
 All of this data is already in memory, and the full PowerApps language can be applied.

 The next step is to use only those formulas that can be delegated.
 Included here are the formula elements that could be delegated.
 However, every data source is different, and not all of them support all of these elements.
-Check for blue-dot suggestions in your particular formula.
+Check for delegation warnings in your particular formula.

 These lists will change over time.
 We're working to support more functions and operators with delegation.

-Within the Filter and LookUp functions, the following can be used with columns of the table to select the appropriate records:
+Within the Filter and LookUp functions, you can use these with columns of the table to select the appropriate records:

 - And (including &&), Or (including ||), Not (including !)

 - Constant values that are the same across all records, such as control properties and global and context variables.

 You can also use portions of your formula that evaluate to a constant value for all records.
 For example, Left( Language(), 2 ) doesn't depend on any columns of the record and, therefore, returns the same value for all records.
 It's effectively a constant.
 Use of context variables, collections, and signals may not be constant and, therefore, will prevent Filter and LookUp from being delegated.